swcarpentry/make-novice/reference.md

 :   A [rule](#rule) that specifies a general way to build or update an
     entire class of files that can be managed the same way.
-For example, a pattern rule can specify how to compile any C file rather than a single, specific C file, or, to analyse any data file rather than a single, specific data file.
+For example, a pattern rule can specify how to compile any C file rather than a single, specific C file, or, to analyze any data file rather than a single, specific data file.
 Pattern rules typically make use of [automatic variables](#automatic-variable)
     and [wildcards](#wildcard).